TritonDataCenter/java-manta/USAGE.md

 `com.joyent.manta:java-manta-client:3.0.0` with
 `com.joyent.manta:java-manta-client-kryo-serialization:3.1.0` is not supported.

+#### Minimizing bundled dependencies

+A separate artifact published as `java-manta-client-unshaded` can optionally be used in place of `java-manta-client` if users want precise control over dependency resolution.
+This is only recommended for users comfortable with debugging Maven dependency resolution and usage of [Maven Enforcer's Dependency Convergence Rule](http://maven.apache.org/enforcer/enforcer-rules/dependencyConvergence.html) is *strongly* encouraged.

 ## From Source
 If you prefer to build from source, you'll also need [Maven](https://maven.apache.org/), and then invoke: